 No matter how incredible the idea may feel for the founder, it almost always needs to be developed and adjusted based on feedback from customers, suppliers, technology and resource constraints.

 – “As an entrepreneur, you need to be persistent, but being too in love with your idea or product is often more a disadvantage than an advantage.
-There tend to be many attempts behind any good idea.
+There tend to be many attempts at any good idea.
 What Paypal became, for example, wasn’t the original idea.
 Similarly, Angry Birds was the 52nd gamed developed”, says Erik Wetter.

 Researcher and Entrepreneur Therése Gedda thinks that many people are too concerned that their idea will be hijacked, which means they often miss out on valuable feedback.